 - Incredible Shrinking Man: Micro Ventures

-- Island Of Mystery: Danger Island.
+- Island of Mystery: Danger Island.
 Possibly home to the lost city of Tobanya.
-Contains castaways and comes with three different tribes of cannibalistic native.
+Contains castaways and comes with three different tribes of cannibalistic natives.

 - King of Beasts: Averted.
-Drooper isn't the lead guy, Fleegle the dog is.
+Drooper the Lion isn't the lead guy, Fleegle the dog is.